 Troubleshooting Methods to Use When Things Are Not Working

-This is how you can begin to repair both software and hardware problems:
+It is how you can begin to repair both software and hardware problems:

 If you discover hardware failure, replacement of the damaged part or system cleaning to allow for airflow and cooling might be necessary.
 Get more information about The Complete Guide to Recovering Lost Data on Your PC.